 Islas Atlánticas de Galicia, Galicia

-Combining four archipelagos of rocky islands – containing habitats such as dunes, laurel forests and cliffs – with marine areas, it was declared a National Park in 2002.
+Combining four archipelagos of rocky islands – containing habitats such as dunes, laurel forests and cliffs – with marine areas, it was declared a National Park in Spain in 2002.

 The key species here are all seabirds, with large breeding colonies of Yellow-legged Gulls, small breeding numbers of the Iberian subspecies of Guillemot, plus Shag and Cormorant.